PHP Extensions for Wordpress. What Extensions to Enable?

 PHP 8.1 Extensions for WordPress

-If you can’t use at least PHP 8.1, you might want to talk to a professional developer.
-Seriously, get in touch, and let’s make your WordPress site great again.
+PHP 8.1 in an outdated version that dos not receive security updates anymore.
+If you can’t use at least PHP 8.2, you might want to talk to a professional developer.
+Seriously, get in touch, and let’s make your WordPress site great again. 💪 While you’re at it, check your security headers, sites stuck on old PHP usually have weak server configurations too.

 PHP 8.1 Extensions for WordPress